indigorose8/PyPong/index.md

 ##Task 3 - Making a paddle

-As Elly said, it's just a rectangle.
-This time moving with a keybinding.
+As Elly said, it's just a rectangle, this time moving with a keybinding.

 ```python
 # import libraries